 It is my understanding that Mr. Kaiser exuded this kindness and servanthood to everyone, not just strangers at a party.
 And that’s really the difference in virtuous kindness and just being a thoughtful person.
 True kindness is especially tender and giving to those most familiar.

 Sometimes we take those closest to us for granted.
-I know I do.
-And we don't really mean to, we just expect them to know, or expect them to be different, or better, and we become short, curt, even harsh and cruel.
+We don’t really mean to, we just expect them to know, or expect them to be different, or better, and we become short, curt, even harsh and cruel.
 That kind of behavior with the ones we truly love should make us question our kindness around others, is it an act?
-Do we tolerate others or truly love them, and demonstrate that love with kindness, forgiveness, gentleness?
+Do we tolerate others or truly love them?
+Do we demonstrate our love with kindness, forgiveness, and gentleness?

 When is the last time you took over a chore for a younger sibling just because you love them?
 How about opening the car door for your wife, or doing a chore she hates, like laundry or dishes, or widows.

 The apostle Pauls summed up virtuous kindness best when he wrote: